Software Reliability for Concurrent and Distributed Systems

 Led by Burcu Kulahcioglu Ozkan

-Develop methods and tools for increasing reliability of concurrent and distributed systems.
+Develop techniques and tools for increasing reliability of concurrent and distributed systems.

 Today’s software is evolving in the direction of more concurrency (to exploit multiple cores) and decentralization (to exploit networked systems).
 With the increasing use of mobile devices and cloud services, the applications we use today are deployed to geo-replicated distributed systems, easily accessible from everywhere.